gabblv/Graph-Transformers-for-Extreme-Event-Prediction/README.txt

 Revised Graph transformer for Extreme Event Prediction

+Objective:

+Predict landslide extents (regression) on a highly right-skewed distribution dataset

 Reproducibility:

 1 - Adjust the preferred parameters for the dataset parameters and model settings in configs/SU_params.json 2 - Run data_prep.ipynb
 3 - Run main.py
-4 - (optional) Run pred_visualisation.ipynb to visualise the spatial distribution of predictions
+4 - Run pred_visualisation.ipynb to visualise the spatial distribution of predictions

 	Parameter description: